The Amplituhedron BCFW Triangulation: Definitions for BCFW Cells

 \begin{samepage} \begin{definition} A \emph{chord diagram} is a circle, containing $n$ \emph{markers} labeled $\{1,2,\dots,n\}$ counterclockwise, and $k$ \emph{chords}, always oriented increasingly with respect to the markers, such that: \begin{enumerate} \itemsep0em \item[(a)] No chord starts or ends on a marker. \item[(b)] No two chords intersect. \item[(c)] No chord starts before the marker $1$ or ends after $n-1$. \item[(d)] No chord starts and ends on the same segment between markers, nor on adjacent segments. \item[(e)] No two chords \emph{start} on the same segment between two markers. \end{enumerate} The set of all chord diagrams with $n$ markers and $k$ chords is denoted $\mathcal{CD}_{n,k}$. \end{definition} \end{samepage}

-\begin{rmk} Agarwala et~al.~\cite{agarwala2017wilson,agarwala2021cancellation} use the term \emph{propagators} for chords, and label the markers by $Z$'s rows: $Z_1,\dots,Z_n$.
-The constraints they put on the chords, and the relation to positroids, are different from ours. \end{rmk}
+\begin{rmk} Agarwala et~al.~\cite{agarwala2017wilson,agarwala2023cancellation} use the term \emph{propagators} for chords, and label the markers by $Z$'s rows: $Z_1,\dots,Z_n$.
+The constraints they put on the chords, and the relation to positroid cells, are different from ours. \end{rmk}